 Australian shepherds are beautifully colored with a wide variety of patterns that never get repeated.
 We have all four colors, reds, blacks, red merles and blue merles.
 Eyes can be any pattern from blue (marbled, halves, striped, and dotted) to brown, green or amber.
 We even produce blue eyed tri’s and bi’s.

 Our Aussie’s temperaments are an added bonus.
 They are loving, protective and willing to please.
 Their intelligence is astounding.
 The more you teach them, the more they want to learn.
 Their sense of humor is a trait that is an extra bonus, they love to make us laugh and especially seem to know when we need cheering up.
 Their grins are infectious and a total joy to come home too, they make us feel we are the most important person in the world.
-We are, in their world.
+In their world, we are.

 We are always glad to introduce people to the wonderful world of Aussies.
 If you’re ever in the area, stop by for a visit.